 Nutritious hot lunches will be available for purchase every day for all students, or students may bring a lunch from home.
 Our computerized lunch accounting system enables students to pay in advance.

 Lunch Money Deposits: Lunch money is accepted in the Office.
 Payment envelopes are available in the Office.
 Please label them with Student’s first and last name, and amount to be deposited.
+You can also make payments online.
 Please do not bring money through the lunch line.

-Your family will receive a computer generated reminder phone call when your child’s lunch balance drops below the price of a school lunch.
+Your family will be notified when your child’s lunch balance drops below the price of a school lunch.
 Please be sure to send money immediately as we are unable to extend credit.
-While no school lunch will be served to children with inadequate funds, no child will go hungry.
 Free/reduced Lunch Forms are available in the Office for those qualifying for financial assistance.
-The forms are also available online for download at http://bsd405.org/departments/nutrition-services/free-reduced/
+The forms are also available online for download at http://www.bsd405.org/departments/nutrition-services/free-reduced/

 - Elementary Lunch – $3.25